yellowdog/python-examples/README.md

 When the Task is complete, the console output `taskoutput.txt` will be available in the `Objects` section of the Portal, in a folder within the specified Namespace.

+The `submit.py` script can be supplied with the `--follow` or `-f` flag, which follows the progress of the Work Requirement to completion, reporting on its progress as it runs.

 The agent determines whether a Task has succeeded using the exit code from what it runs.
 In this case that's the exit code from running the Bash script.

 #### Bash Script Arguments and Environment